2013 Pacific hurricane season: Tropical Storm Lorena

 The formation of Lorena is attributed to a tropical wave first identified over Central America on August 31.
 The wave moved slowly across the East Pacific for several days while remaining disorganized.
 However, by 06:00 UTC on September 5, the disturbance acquired sufficient organization to be declared a tropical depression; six hours later, the depression intensified into Tropical Storm Lorena.
 Steered northwest around a mid-level ridge over Mexico, an elongation of the low-level center, separation of the low and mid-level centers, and light to moderate southwesterly shear prompted only gradual strengthening, and Lorena attained peak winds of 50 mph on September 6.
 Thereafter, the introduction of dry and stable air caused the cyclone to become disheveled as associated convection dissipated.
 Lorena weakened to a tropical depression at 12:00 UTC on September 7 and degenerated into a remnant low six hours later while located 60 mi west-southwest of Santa Fe, Mexico.
 The low turned west and south before opening up into a trough early on September 9.

 Upon becoming a tropical cyclone, a "yellow alert" was issued for Colima and Nayarit.
 A "green alert" was issued for Socorro Island, Michoacán, and Jalisco while a "blue alert" was in effect for Baja California Sur and Sinaloa.
 Classes were suspended for Los Cabos.
 The ports of Mazatlán, La Paz, Cabo San Lucas, Los Barriles, and San José del Cabo were closed because of high waves.
 Lorena brought moderate rain over the peninsula.
+However, there were no reports of significant damages from the storm in Baja California.
+The remnants of Lorena caused flash flooding in Arizona, causing minor damage to homes and vehicles.
+Damage in Arizona is estimated at USD$25,000.